SirGoaty/SirGoaty/README.md

 Currently, I'm exploring new technologies and learning more about:

--APIs
+- APIs
--MERN stack
+- MERN stack
--game design and development
+- game design and development

 ## 🔎 Looking for Work